Dhimitër Tutulani: Life

-Dhimitër Tutulani was born in the Goricë neighbourhood of Berat, on 19 March 1857, in a relatively rich family.
+Dhimitër Tutulani was born in the Goricë neighbourhood of Berat, on 19 March 1857, in a relatively rich Aromanian family.
 His family roots originated from Vithkuq, near Korçë, having been settled there after they left Voskopojë.
 Tutulani family had settled to Berat and since then had been merchants.
 Certain old toponyms in Berat, i.e. "Ara e Tutulanëve" (Tutulani's field) or "Çezma e Tutulanit" (Tutulani's drinking fountain) give hints on the economical state and prestige of the family.

 After finishing the first studies in his home town, he finished the Zosimea high school in Yannina where he learned several foreign languages, and later studied at the University of Athens where he graduated in jurisprudence.
 During his studies he got in touch with the philosophies of Illuminism and Humanism, which had been the precursors of the freedom movements throughout the Balkans.
 Tutulani returned home and opened a law firm, working as a lawyer.
 He married Marie Nova from the Kala neighborhood of the town.
 The couple had a son and two daughters.

 Tutulani joined the intellectual and patriotic circles in Berat, cooperating with Jorgji (Dudë) Karbunara, Sulo Resuli, Llambi Goxhomani, Jorgji Manushi, Nyzhet Vrioni.
 On 22 December 1908, the patriotic club "Bashkimi" ("The Union"), opened in Berat, being one of the many with the same name among Albanian towns and colonies.
 The club gathered patriotic elements from various social groups, which performed patriotic activities while being masked as cultural ones.
 Tutulani would soon become one of the strongest and more eloquent voices inside the club.

 In 1911, the Committee of Albanians for Defending the National Rights (Komiteti i Shqiptarëve për Mbrojtjen e të Drejtave Kombëtare) was formed in Berat.
 It was led by a Consulting Counsel (Pleqësia Këshillonjëse), while on 23 July 1912 the Assembly of Sinjë would take place.
 The Assembly went along with the Albanian Revolt of 1912 and came out with political demands, including the Autonomy of Albania.
 Tutulani's active role in all events brought him to being chosen as a delegate at the Assembly of Vlora together with Jorgji Karbunara and Iliaz Vrioni, which would culminate with the Albanian Declaration of Independence on 28 November 1912.
 Tutulani was a signatory, signing as Dh.
 Tout.